Ontario schools really hoping to score a coveted 100% on their PCR tests - The Beaverton

 In addition to providing zero effective public health measures, the Ministry of Education is also furnishing teachers with an innovative “teach to the test” plan, under which teachers must devote a portion of their in-class learning to group coughing fits, nose-swabbing parties, and an educational game called “Everybody Come Get a Lick off This One Single Ice Cream Cone.”

-The response from parents has been divided, but even those against the new test policy can see the upside.
+The response from has been divided, but even those against the new test policy can see the upside.

 “On one hand, I don’t want my kid to get ,” parent Delphine Legault said.
 “But on the other hand, he’s never gotten 100% on anything.
 So that rapid test would look pretty nice on my fridge.”